 Please find listed the addresses of three English-speaking hospitals in the city, should you require medical treatment during your stay:

 3 rue Barbes,

 Telephone: 0826 20 72 20

 Also listed is the address of an English speaking pharmacy to access basic medication or advice you may need during your stay:

 Telephone: +33 1 435 922 52

 Our office in France

-In 2017 Intelligent Protection International Limited opened an office in Paris, France to better serve our Clients.
+In 2017, Intelligent Protection International Limited opened an office in Paris to better serve our clients in France.